jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`sidebar_nav_compact`__

-  Enables/Disables the compact style of the sidebar navigation (adds the `.nav-compact` class to the element `ul.nav.sidebar-menu`).
+  Enables/Disables the compact style of the sidebar navigation (adds the `.nav-compact` class to the `body` element).
 It removes the rounded corners and the spacing between the links, which fits more items on a screen.

 - __`sidebar_nav_indent`__

-  Enables/Disables the indentation of the sidebar submenus (adds the `.nav-indent` class to the element `ul.nav.sidebar-menu`).
+  Enables/Disables the indentation of the sidebar submenus (adds the `.nav-indent` class to the `body` element).
 The children of a treeview get an extra left padding, so the hierarchy of the menu is easier to follow.
 It can be combined with `sidebar_nav_compact`, AdminLTE styles that combination on its own.

 - __`sidebar_nav_pills`__

-  Enables/Disables the Bootstrap pills style of the sidebar navigation (adds the `.nav-pills` class to the element `ul.nav.sidebar-menu`).
+  Enables/Disables the Bootstrap pills style of the sidebar navigation (adds the `.nav-pills` class to the `body` element).
 The active link is then painted with the `--bs-nav-pills-link-active-bg` color of Bootstrap instead of the sidebar one.

 > [!Note]
 > The three options above are the built-in style variants of the AdminLTE v4 sidebar menu.
-They are added before the extra classes of `classes_sidebar_nav`, so those still win.
-Note the `.sidebar-collapse` refinements that AdminLTE defines for the indented menu (the padding of the submenus while a mini sidebar is hovered) are written against the **body**, so they only apply when you also add `nav-indent` to `classes_body`.
+They are emitted on the **body** element, not on the menu, because AdminLTE compounds them with `sidebar-mini` and `sidebar-collapse` on a single element and then reaches the sidebar as a descendant.
+Placing them on the menu would silently lose the refinements for the collapsed and hover-expanded sidebar.
+The same applies to `layout_compact`.

 - __`sidebar_nav_accordion`__